 SVA or Subject Verb Agreement is a very important concept in English grammar.
-Now, don’t get worried and please don’t be like “Why do I need to learn this?
-How is this going to help me?”
-Many of the entrance exams test students students on the rules based on subject verb agreement.
-Hence, it makes all the more sense to brush up what you so happily left behind in school!
-This blogpost will give you ALL that you need to know about english grammar rules for subject verb agreement and how to use them in your exams.
+Many of the entrance exams (CAT, CLAT, GMAT, GRE, IELTS, TOEFL, BANK PO, NDA ) test students students on the rules based on subject verb agreement.
+Even after they are done, written aptitude tests / WAT (taken after you clear CAT by most top B-schools these days) will test your writing skills and mettle.
+Hence, SVA is one touchy topic where you do not want to go wrong!
+It makes all the more sense to brush up what you so happily left behind in school!
+This blogpost will give you ALL that you need to know about English grammar rules for subject verb agreement and how to use them when the questions appear in your entrance exams.

 So what is Subject Verb Agreement?

 It is nothing but making the verb agree with the subject.
 You need to use the right version of the verb to make the agreement look good.

 For e.g. there are different versions of the verb ‘be’ – am, is, are which are used differently if you use ‘he/she, they, you, we’.
 If you are a book worm, you probably get these very easily.
 But it never hurts to know your grammar rules!

 1. Verb-number agreement

 Singular subjects take singular verbs and plural subjects take plural verbs.

 The list of to-dos was too long for me to handle.

 The lists of to-dos were too long for me to handle.